 Virginia prohibits the carrying of certain kinds of loaded firearms on or about the person, openly or concealed, on any public street, road, alley, sidewalk, public right-of-way, or in any public park or any other place of whatever nature that is open to the public in certain cities.1 More specifically, the law applies to a loaded: (i) semi-automatic center-fire rifle or pistol that expels single or multiple projectiles by action of an explosion of a combustible material and is equipped at the time of the offense with a magazine that will hold more than 20 rounds of ammunition or designed by the manufacturer to accommodate a silencer or equipped with a folding stock; or (ii) shotgun with a magazine that will hold more than seven rounds of the longest ammunition for which it is chambered.2 The law only applies in the Cities of Alexandria, Chesapeake, Fairfax, Falls Church, Newport News, Norfolk, Richmond, or Virginia Beach or in the Counties of Arlington, Fairfax, Henrico, Loudoun, or Prince William.3 Concealed handgun permit holders and individuals actually engaged in lawful hunting or lawful recreational shooting activities at an established shooting range or shooting contest are among the exceptions.4

-Virginia also prohibits the possession of firearms by anyone, even concealed handgun permit holders, in:
+Virginia also prohibits the possession of firearms by anyone, even concealed handgun permit holders:

-- A place of worship while a meeting for religious purposes is being held, unless the person has a “good and sufficient reason.”6 (Note, however, that the Attorney General of Virginia has opined that carrying a weapon for personal protection constitutes a “good and sufficient reason” under this law.
-2011 Va.
-AG LEXIS 23, *4);
+- In a place of worship while a meeting for religious purposes is being held, unless the person has a “good and sufficient reason.”9 (Note, however, that the Attorney General of Virginia has opined that carrying a weapon for personal protection constitutes a “good and sufficient reason” under this law.10);

-- On the property of a child care center or preschool during operating hours.9
+- On the property of a child care center or preschool during operating hours.13

-Virginia law prohibits a public housing rental agreement from prohibiting or restricting lawful possession of a firearm within individual dwelling units unless required by federal law or regulation.14
+Virginia law prohibits a public housing rental agreement from prohibiting or restricting lawful possession of a firearm within individual dwelling units unless required by federal law or regulation.18

 Localities may prohibit firearms, ammunition, or components thereof in the following places, provided that notice is properly posted: